rhdunn/cainteoir-engine/docs/voicedb-format.md

 The `author` field is the name of the authors/companies that created the voice.

-The `phonemeset` field is the name of the phonemeset used to transcribe phonemes or diphones supported by the voice.
+The `locale` field is the name of the BCP 47 language code for the default language and accent supported by the voice.

 The `gender` field is the gender of the voice, with `M` used for male voices and `F` used for female voices.